-CSPL - The Consumer Sales Practices Law

-The bill establishes a new licensure requirement for commercial roofing contractors.3 Like other specialty contractors licensed by the Ohio Construction Industry Licensing Board (OCILB), commercial roofing contractors would be required to maintain contractor's liability insurance to obtain a license and remain in good standing.4 The bill prohibits local governments from imposing additional eligibility requirements on state-licensed commercial roofing contractors seeking a local license or registration.5

-Necessity of regulations

-Representative Patton, the bill's sponsor, testified that S.B.
-125 is needed to protect the general public and curb "1099 abuse;" the practice of wrongfully classifying employees as independent contractors to avoid withholding state and federal income taxes and paying into workers' compensation and unemployment compensation.
-The testimony also indicates that requiring licensure of commercial roofers will reduce the risk for roof collapses during emergency situations, such as fires.6
+CSPL - The Consumer Sales Practices Law The bill establishes a new licensure requirement for commercial roofing contractors.3 Like other specialty contractors licensed by the Ohio Construction Industry Licensing Board (OCILB), commercial roofing contractors would be required to maintain contractor's liability insurance in order to obtain a license and remain in good standing.4 The bill prohibits local governments from imposing additional eligibility requirements on state-licensed commercial roofing contractors seeking a local license or registration.5 Necessity of regulations Representative Patton, the bill's sponsor, testified that H.B.
+129 is needed to protect the general public and curb "1099 abuse;" the practice of wrongfully classifying employees as independent contractors to avoid withholding state and federal income taxes and paying into workers' compensation and unemployment compensation.
+The testimony references increasing complexity of the roofing trade - particularly when commercial buildings are involved - as a reason for requiring licensure.6 Restrictiveness of regulations Licensure Licensure is the most restrictive of all regulatory options within the state's continuum.
+Accordingly, the state's policy prescribes a narrow range of situations in which required licensure is appropriate; specifically, when all of the following circumstances are present: (1) the 3 R.C.

-Restrictiveness of regulations

-Licensure

-Licensure is the most restrictive of all regulatory options within the state's continuum.
-Accordingly, the state's policy prescribes a narrow range of situations in which required licensure is appropriate; specifically, when all of the following circumstances are present: (1) the occupation involves the provision of a service regulated by both state and federal law, (2) the

-P a g e | 2

-3 R.C.
 4740.01, 4740.02, 4740.04, and 4740.12.

 4 R.C.
 4740.06(B)(4), not in the bill.

 5 R.C.
 715.27 and 3781.012.